 4 reasons why you should report incidents and hazards

 Thinking beyond incident and hazard reporting being a requirement can help benefit your organization.
-Here are four reasons why encouraging reporting incidents and hazards can benefit your organization.
+Here are four reasons why encouraging to report incidents and hazards is important.

 1. Helps prevent reoccurrences

 Even the “minor” incidents and hazards count.
 Reporting these incidents and hazards increases the likelihood that repeating failures will be noticed and corrected before they develop into more serious ones.

 If more incidents/hazards are reported, your organization and Technical Safety BC will gain greater awareness of safety risks and can draw greater insights which can help reduce or eliminate their reoccurrence in your organization and across the province.
 The data can be used for comparisons between organizations, industries, provinces, and countries.

 3. Creates lessons learned within your organization and the industry

 The information gathered from the reports can be shared across the industry to promote better safety systems.